 The above considerations support placing the 5-metre-deep Cueva Negra sedimentary sequence somewhere between 990,000 and 772,000 years ago.
-During that time there were two interglacial periods (MIS23 and MIS21), as well as part of the third (MIS19) during the palaeomagnetic change took place 772,000 years ago.
-Detailed sedimentological analysis by Professor Diego Angelucci (Trento University, Italy) shows the sequence to be homogeneous, with no significant interruption, implying gradual accumulation by intermittent sedimentation, under conditions of low-energy water-borne transport, caused undoubtedly by sporadical (perhaps seasonal) overflow from a swampy lake (fed by the River Quípar) which therefore must have have been at the same level as the cave.
+During that time there were two interglacial periods (MIS-23 and MIS-21), as well as part of the third (MIS19) during the palaeomagnetic change took place 772,000 years ago.
+Detailed sedimentological analysis by Professor Diego Angelucci (Trento University, Italy) shows the sequence to be homogeneous, with no significant interruption, implying gradual accumulation by intermittent sedimentation, under conditions of low-energy water-borne transport, caused undoubtedly by sporadic (perhaps seasonal) overflow from a swampy lake (fed by the River Quípar) which therefore must have been at the same level as the cave.
 Evidence for that are bones excavated in the sediment of several species of waterfowl, including diving ducks (pochards) that live on lakes, tree pollen indicating temperate gallery woodland, and nature of the sediment itself.
 Uplift of the right side of the gorge raised the cave, with its sedimentary fill, up above the river, now flowing 40 metres below it: neotectonic activity of the Quípar Fault was responsible without doubt.

 This must have taken place very soon indeed after the sedimentary sequence had formed, otherwise it would have been subject to damaging incursions of water, with erosion of the sedimentary sequence (and/or deposition of later sediments), in consequence of the many climatic oscillations that characterised all of the glacial and interglacial periods after 772,000 years ago.
-Bones of birds such as jays and woodpigeons which eat acorns hinted at presence of oaks even before their pollen was identified by Professor José Carrión.
+Bones of birds such as jays and woodpigeons which eat acoms hinted at presence of oaks even before their pollen was identified by Professor José Carrión.
 Yet other birds such as larks and plovers show that there were also wide areas of open country near the site, appropriate for the larger grazing mammals.
 In short, the site was located conveniently for exploiting resources present in different local environments quite close to hand, from wetlands with stands of broad-leaved trees, to parkland where open spaces were interspersed with stands of woodland, and open rough steppe with stands of pines and other conifers, and finally steep hillsides with crags and mountainsides.

-Of the many expert specialists who have helped us, we give particular thanks to Oxford geoarchaeologist Dr. Jean-Luc Schwenninger, distinguished Welsh avian palaeontologist Anne Eastham, Bordeaux University avian palaeontologist Dr. Anna Rufà, Tarragona's Rovira i Vrgili University hereptological palaeontologists Professor Hugues Blain and Dr.Iván Lozano, University of the Basque Country's palaeontologist Professor Xaber Murélaga, and our MUPANTQUAT member, recently-retired Cartagena Polytechnic University hydrogeologist Professor Tomás Rodriguez Estrella.
-An up-and.coming generation of young archaeologists is advancing our research, in particular our MUPANTQUAT and 2021 Field School staff members with masters degrees who are Norman Fernández Ruiz, who is developing microstratigraphical analysis based on etailed georeferencing of all finds undergoing excavation for his doctoral research at Murcia University (see page 167 above), and Gonzalo Linares Matás who is undertaking taphonomical analyses for his doctoral research at Oxford University
+Of the many expert specialists who have helped us, we give particular thanks to Oxford geoarchaeologist Dr. Jean-Luc Schwenninger, distinguished Welsh avian palaeontologist Anne Eastham, Universidade do Algarve and Bordeaux University avian palaeontologist Dr. Anna Rufà, Tarragona's Rovira i Vrgili University herpetological palaeontologist Professor Hugues Blain, University of the Basque Country's palaeontologist Professor Xaber Murélaga, and our MUPANTQUAT member, lately-retired Cartagena Polytechnic University hydrogeologist Professor Tomás Rodriguez Estrella.
+An up-and-coming generation of young archaeologists is advancing our research, in particular our MUPANTQUAT and 2023 Field School staff members with postgraduate degrees who are

+Norman Fernández Ruiz, who is developing microstratigraphical analysis based on detailed georeferencing of all finds undergoing excavation for his doctoral research at Murcia University, and Oxford University-trained archaeologist and taphonomist Dr. Gonzalo Linares Matás who is a research fellow in Archaeology at Emmanuel College of Cambridge University.